devitaz/cloud_computing_and_mobile_apps/README.md

 # cloud_computing_and_mobile_apps
 This repository contains my homework assignments and final project for the Cloud Computing and Mobile Applications  course I took at Oregon State University.
+Node.js is used for all assignments and the final project, there is a mix of SQL and DynamoDB databases used for the homework assignments; DynamoDB is used for the final project.
+The game Space Shooter was developed using Unity and following a tutorial.